-Principle 8: The governing body should ensure that its arrangements for delegation within its own structures promote independent judgement, and assist with balance of power and the effective discharge of its duties.
+Principle 08 The governing body should ensure that its arrangements for delegation within its own structures promote independent judgement, and assist with balance of power and the effective discharge of its duties.

+Ensure that the composition, roles and responsibilities of committees are complementary, not fragmented or duplicated and that there is no undue reliance on or dominance by any member.

+Allow any member to attend any committee meeting as an observer, and allow management to attend by standing or ad hoc invitation.

-RECOMMENDED PRACTICES STATUS EXPLANATION Ensure that the composition, roles and responsibilities of committees are complementary, not fragmented or duplicated and that there is no undue reliance on or dominance by any member.
-Applied constituted with terms of ed five committees and each one is formally reference and delegated authority.
-Each independent non-executive director with the se.
-Allow any member to attend any committee meeting as an observer, and allow management to attend by standing or ad-hoc invitation.
-Furthermore all non-execuby invitation. utive directors attend the committee meetings Lewis board committees Composition Audit committee Four independent non-executives Risk committee Five independent non-executives, one non-executive and two executives Remuneration committee Five independent non-executives and one non-executive Nominations committee Five independent non-executives and one non-executive Social, ethics and transformation committee Three independent non-executives and one executive nittees are disclosed in the Integrated Annual porate Governance Report published on the
+Lewis Group established five committees and each one is formally constituted with terms of reference and delegated authority.
+Each committee is chaired by an independent non-executive director with the requisite skills and expertise.

+Furthermore, all non-executive directors attend the committee meetings by invitation, with the exception of the social, ethics and transformation committee meetings.

+Lewis board committees Composition

+- Audit committee Three independent non-executives Risk committee Six independent non-executives, and two executives Remuneration committee Six independent non-executives Nominations committee Six independent non-executives Social, ethics and transformation committee Three independent non-executives and one executive

+The Chief executive officer attends the audit, risk, remuneration and nominations committee meetings as an invitee and the Chief financial officer attends the audit committee meetings as an invitee.
+Full details of board committees are disclosed in the Integrated annual report as well as the Corporate governance report published on the company's website.